Discover and assess on-premises VMware VMs for migration to Azure

 Each assessment in Azure Migrate is associated with a confidence rating that ranges from 1 star to 5 star (1 star being the lowest and 5 star being the highest).
 The confidence rating is assigned to an assessment based on the availability of data points needed to compute the assessment.
 The confidence rating of an assessment helps you estimate the reliability of the size recommendations provided by Azure Migrate.

-For performance-based sizing of the VM, Azure Migrate needs the utilization data for CPU and memory.
-Also, for each disk attached to the VM, it needs the read/write IOPS and throughput.
-Similarly for each network adapter attached to the VM, Azure Migrate needs the network in/out to do performance-based sizing.
+The confidence-rating of an assessment is more useful for assessments with sizing criterion as 'performance-based sizing.
+For performance-based sizing, Azure Migrate needs the utilization data for CPU, memory of the VM.
+Additionally, for every disk attached to the VM, it needs the disk IOPS and throughput data.
+Similarly for each network adapter attached to a VM, Azure Migrate needs the network in/out to do performance-based sizing.
 If any of the above utilization numbers are not available in vCenter Server, the size recommendation done by Azure Migrate may not be reliable.
-Depending on the percentage of data points available, the confidence rating for the assessment is provided:
+Depending on the percentage of data points available, the confidence rating for the assessment is provided as below:

 |Availability of data points||Confidence rating|